drihu/poketask/README.md

 ```

 ### Command gi
 If you just want to get the gitignore file, it will then create a single .gitignore.
+You need to specify the gitignore templates.
 ```bash
 poketask gi
 ```